igmor/CarND-LaneLines-P1/writeup.md

 5) drawing a line from bottom intersection points to (top, left) and (top, right) points of segments

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with my current pipeline

 There are several potential shortcomings related to the approach I've chosen: